Liruwei/LIPhotosKitManager/README.md

 ~~~

 #### Get Photos
 Before obtaining Photos, you must get the `ALID` object.
 There are two ways to get that object.
-One is read from `ALAlbum` object, another is use the `allPhotosIDSortByCreateDateAscending:` method
+One is read from `ALAlbum` object, another is use the `allPhotosIDSortByCreateDateAscending:`

 ~~~objectiveC
 NSArray *imageIDs = [self.manager allPhotosIDSortByCreateDateAscending:YES];
 ~~~
-Everything is ready ,use the following methods to get the photos you want.:
+Everything is ready ,use the following methods to get the photos you want:

 * requestThumbnailImageForID:size:contentMode:target:resultHandler:
 * requestOriginalImageForID:target:resultHandler: